100 High Street

 The general service responsibilities of the resident are similar to those of the professional staff, but somewhat less in magnitude.
 During the various rotations, in addition to clinical responsibilities, the resident will provide broad drug use control supervision and handle any pharmacy-related problems that arise in the patient care area.

-The resident will have primary drug distribution management and pharmacokinetic responsibilities every other weekend in the central pharmacy and will also be required to work a few hospital holidays.
+The resident will have primary drug distribution management or pharmacokinetic responsibilities every other weekend in the central pharmacy and will also be required to work a few hospital holidays.

 All drug distribution activities are expected to be of high quality and will weigh proportionally on the final evaluation of the resident for satisfactory completion of this section of the residency experience.